 While there's plenty of talk about data center efficiency and the rising cost of energy for data storage equipment power and cooling, saving power takes a back seat to other priorities at many IT shops.
 That can be partly blamed on the complex path to storage efficiency and power savings.
 Many users are now comparing the power usage data of different vendors' equipment, and there are a variety of technologies to chip away at the energy consumption problem, all with varying results for different aspects of the storage lifecycle.
 Emerging and receding technologies are also constantly changing the power consumption landscape, and some techniques that carried big promise have faced the critical light of real-world use.
 In spite of these obstacles, the energy use problem must still be addressed.
 Fortunately, help is on the horizon from the EPA, sophisticated data reduction and utilization tools, and more efficient storage tiers.
 Read on for our full examination of storage equipment power efficiency.

-Star storage, storage efficiency technologies ease power burden of data storage
+Energy Star storage, storage efficiency technologies ease power burden of data storage equipment

 IT organizations wanting to make intelligent choices about storage equipment purchases based on their power consumption have long been hampered by the effort required to compile and analyze energy use data from different vendors.
 That chore is due to get easier within a year when the EPA releases its Energy Star-qualified list of data storage equipment, which will make it as easy to compare the power consumption of storage arrays as it is to compare refrigerators.
 The agency is even considering reporting thermal information about hardware to help optimize heating and cooling of data centers.
 In the meantime, there are plenty of opportunities to conserve power, reduce cooling needs and save money with existing systems using a combination of storage efficiency technologies such as data deduplication, compression, snapshots, thin provisioning, virtualization, energy-efficient disks, tiered storage and drive spin-down.
 Read about the EPA's plans for Energy Star storage and learn strategies for saving money with storage efficiency technologies.